 When companies in which we have invested as private entities complete initial public offerings of their securities, these newly issued securities are by definition unseasoned issues.
 Unseasoned issues tend to be highly volatile and have uncertain liquidity, which may negatively affect their price.
-In addition, we are typically subject to lock-up provisions which prohibit us from selling our investment into the public market for specified periods of time after initial public offerings.
+In addition, we are typically subject to lock-up provisions which prohibit us from selling our investments into the public market for specified periods of time after initial public offerings.
 The market price of securities that we hold may decline substantially before we are able to sell these securities.
 Most initial public offerings of technology companies are listed on the Nasdaq National Market.
-Recent government reforms of the Nasdaq National Market have made market making by broker-dealers less profitable, which has caused broker-dealers to reduce their market-making activities, thereby making the market for unseasoned stocks less liquid.
-Declines in value of companies in our portfolio after their initial public offerings could have a significant adverse effect on the value of our common stock.
+Recent government reforms of the Nasdaq National Market have made market making by broker-dealers less profitable, which has caused broker-dealers to reduce their market making activities, thereby making the market for unseasoned stocks less liquid.

-Risks related to our company.
+Risks related to our Company.